 Ken Bruen: “Vixen” UK: The Do Not Press 2003.
 London.
 First Edition, True First Issue.
 SIGNED.
 Inspector Roberts hunts a woman who blows up her victims, terrorizing South London.
 Lovely copy.
 F/F $150.00

 Charles Neville Buck: “Marked Men” Doubleday 1929.
 First Edition.
 A Kentucky Mountaineer solves a New York City murder mystery.
-Slightest chipping, a truly lovely copy.
+Slightest chips, a truly lovely copy.
 F/F $275.00

 James Lee Burke: “Black Cherry Blues” Little Brown 1989.
 First Edition.
 SIGNED.
 EDGAR AWARD WINNER.
 Robicheaux mystery.
 F/F $250.00